Received a Medical Lien or unpaid bill from your accident? Here’s an intro guide to the Illinois Lien Act.

 Health Care Professionals: $5,000

-It is important to note that Medicare, Medicaid, litigation loans, Blue Cross Blue Shield, and other health insurance liens are not subject to the Lien Act, and in fact, take priority over all other medical lien holders.
-It is equally important to note that the Lien Act’s intent is to help facilitate settlement discussions and disbursement of funds, and it does not extinguish the health care provider’s right to pursue the remaining balance of the injured party’s account.
+It is equally important to note that the Lien Act’s intent is to help facilitate settlement discussions and disbursement of funds, and it does not extinguish the healthcare provider’s right to pursue the remaining balance of the injured party’s account.